Austinkuria/attendance-system/documentation.md

 The deployment configuration utilizing Vercel for frontend hosting, Render.com for backend services, and MongoDB Atlas for database storage provides a cost-effective yet scalable infrastructure that meets the project's requirements.
 This cloud-based approach ensures accessibility, reliability, and maintainability without significant infrastructure investment.

-While the testing phase identified approximately 25 issues requiring resolution before full deployment, these were primarily minor UI inconsistencies and edge-case handling rather than fundamental architectural or security concerns.
+While the testing phase identified approximately 25 issues requiring resolution before full deployment, these were primarily minor User Interface (UI) inconsistencies and edge-case handling rather than fundamental architectural or security concerns.
 All critical functionality was successfully implemented and validated through comprehensive testing.

 The system is now ready for phased deployment, beginning with controlled pilot testing in selected courses before institution-wide implementation.
 Feedback mechanisms are in place to gather ongoing user insights that will inform future enhancements and optimizations, ensuring the system continues to evolve based on real-world usage patterns and requirements.